BibekG1/a/README.md

-# 📖 WINDOWS and OFFICE ACTIVATOR - 1
+# 📖 WINDOWS and OFFICE ACTIVATOR

 ## ⚠️ Important Disclaimer
 This document and the associated script are provided **strictly for educational, development, and system administration study purposes**. it demonstrates how Windows Software Protection Platform (SPP), KMS volume licensing mechanisms, and activation renewal tasks interact at the OS level.
 It is not intended for production use, redistribution, or circumvention of legitimate software licensing.
 Always comply with Microsoft's End User License Agreement (EULA) and applicable laws in your jurisdiction.

+---
+ㅤ
+ㅤ
+ㅤ
+ㅤㅤ
+ㅤㅤ
+ㅤ
 ---

 ## 🖥️ Supported Operating Systems & Build Requirements